iTHRIV CTSA Scholar Career Development Program

 The iTHRIV Scholar Career Development Program aims to train the next generation of translational researchers in principles of data science and the conduct of rigorous and reproducible science, while also promoting team science as a means to enhance innovation and discovery in health-related research.
 The iTHRIV Scholars Program is available to full-time faculty applicants who have a doctoral degree, or its equivalent, in a research or health profession.

 The iTHRIV Scholars program, launched in 2017, helps early career faculty members advance their careers.
-The 2020 cohort includes three new Virginia Tech faculty members representing the full integration of the Virginia Tech Carilion partnership into the Scholars program.
-Read more: iTHRIV announces incoming 2020 scholars program cohort
+Meet the iTHRIV Scholars.

 - Please note: Proposals that demonstrate potential to integrate team science and data science in clinical or translational research are preferred.

 - Applicants must have a research or health-professional doctoral degree (or its equivalent), including but not limited to M.D., D.O., Ph.D., D.V.M., and/or D.N.P.

 - Applicants must have a full-time faculty appointment at Virginia Tech or joint appointment with Carilion Clinic at the time of the award; the position cannot be contingent on obtaining this award.
 (Faculty holding at least a 9-month appointment are eligible).

 - Applicants must be a U.S. citizen or non-citizen national, or have documented permanent resident status.